 3 – Click Selling to go to your Seller Hub.

-5 – Hit Report a buyer.
+6 – Select Report buyer.

 - A buyer has repeatedly bid and retracted bids.